 Pushing back against this discrimination prevalent in African societies is a question of laws and policies—putting pressure on various African governments to provide legal protection for LGBT communities.
 But it is also a cultural matter, which is why fiction has a powerful role to play.
 We need more representations of LGBT lives in fiction to help change the perception that homosexual is un-African and bad.

 Winning the Lambda literary award also brings global attention to the efforts of African writers to change the homophobic sentiments in African literature.
 Between Wole Soyinka’s The Interpreters and Ama Ata Aidoo’s Our Sister Killjoy, homosexuality was generally viewed with suspicion in African fiction.
 But beginning in the 2000s, things began to change in a big way, as this beautiful list of African LGBT fiction curated by Zahrah Nesbitt-Ahmed and Dele Meiji Fatunla shows.
-Okparanta’s novel is the latest addition to this growing body of narratives challenging the traditional representations of same-sex love in African fiction.
+Okparanta’s books join a growing body of narratives challenging the traditional representations of same-sex love in African fiction.

 Okparanta is a remarkable writer, and Under the Udala Trees is truly a gift.
 We celebrate her for using her writing to spark productive conversations around the idea of same-sex love and relationships.